Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/hardware-raspberry-pi-setup/raspberry-pi-setup.md

 - Open the MikroTik Web UI and navigate to `IP > DHCP Server`.
 - Locate the `Leases` tab and identify the MAC addresses of your Raspberry Pi units.
-- Click on the entry for each Raspberry Pi and change it from "dynamic" to "static".
+- Click on the entry for each Raspberry Pi and change it from `Dynamic` to `Static`.

+If you're using a different router, the process should be similar.
+The only possible limitation is if you're using a consumer-grade router that doesn't offer these features.
+In that case, you'll need to set up a DHCP server.

 ## Set SSH Aliases